 7. They are not such as to allow the appeal to be admitted according to the meaning of Article 567-1-1 of the Criminal Procedure Code.

-On the first part of the first plea, the third part of the second plea and the first part of the third plea
+On the first part of the first plea, the third part of the second plea and the first part of the third plea nuclear materials, in concert and causing damage, when:

 Statement of pleas